Scottish ferry fiasco: Procurement process

-The last shipyard on the lower River Clyde, Ferguson Marine Ltd, went into administration in 2014.
-In August of that year, then First Minister of Scotland Alex Salmond brokered a deal with industrialist Jim McColl to buy the business.
-A year later the business was awarded a £97 million contract to build two ferries to serve the Isle of Arran, replacing MV Isle of Arran, and the second to sail between Skye, North Uist and Harris.
+The last shipyard on the lower River Clyde, Ferguson Shipbuilders, went into administration in 2014.
+In August of that year, then First Minister of Scotland Alex Salmond brokered a deal with industrialist Jim McColl who bought the business and assets, and formed Ferguson Marine Engineering Ltd. (FMEL) as a new subsidiary.
+A year later the business was awarded a £97 million contract to build two ferries: one to serve the Isle of Arran, replacing MV Isle of Arran, and the second to sail between Skye, North Uist and Harris.
 Inverclyde SNP MP Ronnie Cowan described this decision as "just reward" for the investment McColl had made in Ferguson Marine.
 Ferguson Marine was announced as the preferred bidder on 31 August 2015 to coincide with an announcement from the UK Government about a £500 million expansion of the Royal Navy's nuclear submarine base at nearby Faslane.

-At the time there were concerns that Ferguson Marine had not built any ferries of this size in the recent past.
+At the time there were concerns that Ferguson Marine had not built any ferries of that size in the recent past.
 A new management team had recently been installed, and they too had no experience of building a ferry of this size.
 The finances of Ferguson Marine were so tight that they told the Scottish Government they could not provide the financial guarantees that were stipulated in the contract.
 These guarantees would make the shipbuilder responsible for any cost overruns.
 Of the six shipyards that tendered to build the ferries, Ferguson Marine put forward the most expensive bid, at £37 million more than the cheapest.

-As contract negotiations between the Statutory Harbour Authority Caledonian Maritime Assets Ltd ("CMAL") - owner of 16 ports and harbours in the Clyde and Islands - and Ferguson Marine were concluding in September 2015, the chairman of CMAL, Erik Ostergard criticised the process, ongoing costs and the lack of Ferguson Marine's track record in projects of this nature.
-Ostergard was granted a letter from Scottish Ministers absolving his organisation of blame should the deal go bad.
+As contract negotiations between the Statutory Harbour Authority Caledonian Maritime Assets Ltd ("CMAL"), owner of 16 ports and harbours in the Clyde and Islands, and Ferguson Marine were concluding in September 2015, the chairman of CMAL, Erik Ostergard, criticised the process, ongoing costs and Ferguson Marine's lack of a track record in projects of this nature.
+Scottish Ministers wrote to Ostergard absolving his organisation of blame should the deal go bad.
 CMAL's preference was to restart the procurement process.
-On 9th October Transport Scotland informed CMAL that, after due consideration, Scottish ministers were aware of the risks but content to proceed to award the contract.
+On 9 October Transport Scotland informed CMAL that, after due consideration, Scottish ministers were aware of the risks but content to proceed to award the contract.

 The contract was formally awarded to Ferguson Marine at the Scottish National Party Conference in Aberdeen on 16 October 2015.
 The announcement was made by Derek Mackay who was then a junior minister responsible for Transport and Islands.